-In those situations we evaluate together with different internal and external stakeholders what sort of data is needed.
-Our contribution in this analysis ranges from a deep dive with individual experts to extensive workshops to design solutions.
+In those situations, we evaluate together with different internal and external stakeholders what sort of data is needed.
+Our contribution in this analysis ranges from a deep dive with individual experts to extensive workshops to design tailored solutions.

 On the technical side, these solutions can involve the establishment of new APIs to external data providers such as Bloomberg or Refinitiv.
 On the methodological level, we develop algorithms to calculate required parameters from available data.
 We build optimised information flows to integrate the new or derived data into the data warehouse model.

 In order to implement such workflows in software, our technical experts work together with our client’s IT department.
 Thereby they create a fully automated, precise and robust process across different departments.
 That efficiency enables our client to effortlessly provide a large variety of information about its investment funds to its customers.

 As a result, the employees of the asset management company can not only provide funds managers, investors and supervisors with the necessary information to fully comply with regulatory requirements.
 The data warehouse also enables them to get insights from their business data and to optimise future strategic planning.

 Do reach out to our regional experts who will be glad to assist you or put you in touch with our specialists.

 Services - Run - Case Study: Runnnig and Advancing an IT Platform at Once